zhiqing-xiao/sn/README.md

 - Abbreviation: "Deep Q Newtork" -> "Deep Q Network"

 - Code 2-4 ~ Code 2-6, URL: The same as the URL of Code 2-3.

+I am also considering that we may remove all URLs, since the URLs are also maintained in GitHub repo.
+But let us deal with this in a consistent way.

 - Code 3-6, URL: the same as the URL of Code 3-5
 - Code 5-6, Code: Please take care of the line change here: